 There are many formats for daily sales reports, including KPIs such as how many phone calls a rep made, meetings scheduled, or how many leads were created on any given day.
 Sales dashboards enable automating calculations, allowing you to focus your efforts on human-centric tasks rather than tedious manual calculations.

-For instance – You run your own insurance company, assign sales calls to your sales representatives, and get daily leads.
-If you don’t create a sales report, you will find it difficult to track how many calls each sales representative did, how many leads were generated, and how many sales were converted.
+For instance – You run your insurance company, assign sales calls to your sales representatives, and get daily leads.
+If you don’t create a sales report, you will find it difficult to track how many calls each sales representative made, how many leads were generated, and how many sales were converted.
 Hence, this leads to inefficiency as your business has no track of the amount made per sales executive.

 With a sales report, you can assess your company’s situation better as you can now track the calls made, leads generated, and sales converted.
-This undeniably helps weed out the inefficient sales executives and provides a snapshot of the company’s performance.
+This undeniably helps weed out inefficient sales executives and provides a snapshot of the company’s performance.

 Now with a deeper understanding of sales reports, let us have a detailed look at the types of sales reports.

-Types of Sales Report
+Types of Sales Reports